Coarse Information Design: Coarse Mechanism Design

 To leverage the dual expectations property in this coarse mechanism design problem, let

-be the pointwise maximal virtual surplus on $\varphi\in [0,1]$, and let $q^*(\varphi)$ be the unconstrained optimal allocation to (\ref{md}).
+be the pointwise maximal virtual surplus on $\varphi\in [0,1]$.
+By the smoothness of $v$ and $c$, $\pi$ is twice-continuously differentiable.
+Let $q^*(\varphi)$ be the unconstrained optimal allocation to (\ref{md}).
 Because the pointwise profit is linear in the consumer's virtual type, $\pi(\varphi)$ is increasing and convex on $[0,1]$.
 Moreover, for any $0 \le a < b \le 1$, we define\footnote{ Again by a scaling argument and by the convexity of $\pi$, it is without loss of generality to normalize its derivative $\pi'$ to be a cumulative distribution function. }

 \begin{proposition} The solution to program (\ref{CMD}), characterized by $\{ s_k\}_{k=0}^{N+1}$ and $\{q_k \}_{k=1}^{N+1}$, must satisfy:

 with $x_1=0$ and $q_1=0$. \end{proposition}